Building Blocks Quiz

 items = [1, 2, 2, 3, 3, 3, 4]

 print(len(set(items)))set([1, 2, 2, 3, 3, 3, 4]) = {1, 2, 3, 4}.
 The length is 4 unique elements.set([1, 2, 2, 3, 3, 3, 4]) = {1, 2, 3, 4}.
-The length is 4 unique elements.dict.fromkeys() or Python 3.7+ dict keys.dict.fromkeys() or Python 3.7+ dict keys.map() return in Python 3?map() returns an iterator (lazy evaluation), not a list.
-You need to convert it with list() or consume it in a loop to get the actual values.map() returns an iterator (lazy evaluation), not a list.
+The length is 4 unique elements.dict.fromkeys() or Python 3.7+ dict keys.dict.fromkeys() or Python 3.7+ dict keys.map() return in Python 3?map() returns an iterator (a map object), not a list.
+This is similar to a generator in that it uses lazy evaluation, but it is its own distinct type.
+You need to convert it with list() or consume it in a loop to get the actual values.map() returns an iterator (a map object), not a list.
+This is similar to a generator in that it uses lazy evaluation, but it is its own distinct type.
 You need to convert it with list() or consume it in a loop to get the actual values.names = ['alice', 'bob']

 result = list(map(str.upper, names))